 pills

-The provincial Medication Disposal Program allows patients to return medications they no longer need or “dead drugs” to their local community pharmacies for safe disposal.
-There is no cost to the public to use this service.
+The provincial Medication Disposal Program allows patients to return uneeded medications to their local community pharmacies for safe disposal, free of charge.

-Nova Scotia’s Medication Disposal Program is administrated by the Pharmacy Association of Nova Scotia (PANS) and paid for by pharmaceutical companies.
-Placing medication in the garbage or flushing it down the toilet can be dangerous for children, pets or the environment.
+The program is administrated by the Pharmacy Association of Nova Scotia (PANS).
+Do not medication in the garbage, blue bag or flush it down the toilet.
+Doing so can be dangerous for children, pets or the environment.